hans-mtz/western-exams/README.md

 quarto use template hans-mtz/western-exams
 ```

-This will install the extension and create a template qmd file that you can use as a starting place for your article.
+This will install the extension and create a template quarto file that you can use as a starting place for your exam.

 ## Using

-You can use \LaTeX formatting or the quarto wrappers using the filter `latex-environment`.
+You can use $\LaTeX$ formatting or the quarto wrappers using the filter `latex-environment`.
 Check the template to see examples of questions.

-\LaTeX compatibility is handy because you can use your old exams.
+$\LaTeX$ compatibility is handy because you can use your old exams.
 You can mix the formats, quarto will take care of it.

 ## Making Exam Versions